huggla/secure_and_minimal/README.md

 ### ADDREPOS
 Space-separated list of additional Alpine package repositories to use during the build process.

+### EXCLUDEAPKS
+Space-separated list of Alpine packages that should NOT be included in the final image.

+### EXCLUDEDEPS
+Space-separated list of Alpine packages which dependencies should be excluded from the final image.
+The listed packages are NOT excluded themselves.

 ### RUNDEPS
 Space-separated list of Alpine packages that should be included in the final image.

 ### RUNDEPS_UNTRUSTED
 Same as RUNDEPS but allows untrusted repositories.

+### BUILDDEPS
+Space-separated list of Alpine packages needed during the build process.
+The following packages is already installed and doesn't need to be added: acl bash build-base libtool cmake automake autoconf linux-headers git libcurl.

+### BUILDDEPS_UNTRUSTED
+Same as BUILDDEPS but allows untrusted repositories.